Skip to main content

 Written by Elle

-In Waybook, your content is organized into subjects, documents, and steps.
+In Waybook, your content is organized into Categories, Subjects, Documents, and Steps.
 In this article, we'll explain this hierarchy in more depth by sharing best practice examples to help you with structuring your own content on the platform.

-First of all, here's an example of a subject we built for a customer support team:
+First of all, here's an example of a subject we built for a customer success team:

-πŸ’‘ Tip: As your Waybook grows, you may begin to separate some documents out into more specific subjects.
+πŸ’‘ Tip: As your Waybook grows, you may begin separating some documents into more specific subjects.
 However, to get started, we recommend focusing on structuring content based on your company's departments.

-Within this subject, the documents have been organized to cover the key areas of focus for the customer support department.
+Within this Subject, the Documents have been organized to cover the key focuses of the customer support department.
 These include:

-πŸ’‘ Tip: Keep your documents focused on a specific activity or area of your business to help your team find information and say "no more" to answering the same questions over and over again!
+πŸ’‘ Tip: Keep your documents focused on a specific activity or area of your business to help your team find information and say "no more" to answering repetitive questions!

-Your steps make up the content of each of your documents and we recommend keeping these concise and highly engaging.
+Your Steps make up the content of your Documents and we recommend keeping these concise and highly engaging.

-πŸ’‘ Tip: Our editor allows you to creatively format your content, add images and videos, as well as embed from Google and other sources.
+πŸ’‘ Tip: Our editor allows you to creatively format your content, add images and videos, and embed from Google and other sources.
 Where relevant, add images, GIFs, and videos to make your content engaging.

 If you could represent the content in a video, even better! πŸ™Œ

-Now you've seen a best practice example and we've explained the reasoning behind its structure, here are some golden rules for creating content in Waybook:
+Now you've seen an example of best practice and we've explained the reasoning behind its structure, here are some golden rules for creating content in Waybook:

 ✨ Start by organizing your content based on your business' departments